 In order to present a more robust result analysis, an additional index calculation has been carried out, in which all the criteria have the same weights (equal to 1/9).
 These alternative results are compared with the weighted BCEI scores.
 The unweighted results are XDC Network = 6.86, Hyperledger Fabric = 6.24, EOSIO = 5.82, Corda = 5.27, Ethereum = 4.93 and Bitcoin = 3.71.
 The only rating difference involves the first position, which is occupied by XDC Network, rather than Hyperledger Fabric.
 The consistency of the unweighted calculation with the BCEI results, shows that the proposed assessment goes beyond the circular economy perspective, and the evaluations can be generally extended to more contexts.

+5. Discussions

 The results obtained in this work thus allowed a comparison of different technologies, where they were not applied to a specific context (a limitation of our work).
 However, the goal was to apply an established methodology to a growing context in which digitization and sustainability are changing the economic system.
 Thus, they have the potential to be enablers for businesses, for public agencies as they allow for advantages within the time, quality and cost mix.
 However, quantitative approaches are geared toward providing answers to current problems.
 Comparing different technologies is a decision-making process in several contexts, and MCDA finds use in multiple contexts.
 Where values and weights are obtained from business data, objectivity is much more meaningful and adherence to reality is greater.
 However, when these data are not available, reference should be made to expert knowledge.
 Our results are valid for the proposed criteria and refer to the chosen panel of experts.
 Clearly, a change in either of these aspects could lead to different results.
 Nevertheless, the values recorded suggest to us some indications: i) the low propensity for sustainability of some of the technologies considered and ii) the not high performance of even the top ranked ones, clearly determines some aspects to be improved.
 So comparing the alternatives not only allows us to rank them but also to identify theoretical and practical considerations.
-By analyzing the two criteria that have been given greater prominence, some corrective actions turn out to be possible: transaction fee should provide discounted packages for those who make great use of it in order to find a proper mix between processed data and resource use, while energy consumption can reduce its effect through renewable energy.
+By analysing the two criteria that have been given greater prominence, some corrective actions turn out to be possible: transaction fee should provide discounted packages for those who make great use of it in order to find a proper mix between processed data and resource use, while energy consumption can reduce its effect through renewable energy.
 Digital technologies make it possible to reduce physical travel, improve manufacturing processes and dematerialize many activities.
 However, their use should be modulated on the effects needs in light of reflecting sustainability goals as well.

+5.1 Theoretical implications

+5.2 Managerial & practical implications

-4. Conclusions
+6. Conclusions